jessey-git/fx-gltf/README.md

 * Clang 5.0+
 * GCC 6.1+

-Planned: Ship a C++20 Modules file in addition to the header

 ## Known Issues
 ### glTF 2.0 support
 * No known issues or missing features